OneSignal/OneSignal-WordPress-Plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Increase engagement and drive more repeat traffic to your WordPress site with push notifications.
-Now a Wordpress VIP Gold Partner.
+Now a WordPress VIP Gold Partner.

 == Description ==

 [OneSignal](https://onesignal.com) is an easy way to increase user engagement.
 Use OneSignal to send visitors targeted push notifications so they keep coming back.
 It takes just a few minutes to install.

-As a Wordpress VIP Gold Partner, OneSignal has been rigorously tested to handle even the highest volume use cases with reliability and ease of use.
+As a WordPress VIP Gold Partner, OneSignal has been rigorously tested to handle even the highest volume use cases with reliability and ease of use.

 After setup, your visitors opt-in to receive push notifications when you publish a new post.
 Visitors receive these notifications even after they’ve left your website, thus driving re-engagement.